Privacy Policy

 Our Marketing Department may use your personal information to communicate via direct marketing channels and update you about our services that we feel you may be interested.
 Our direct marketing channels involve: telephone calls, SMS, email, post or display advertising that you may see on our website, third party websites or social media.

-In many occasions your prior consent, when requesting an insurance quotation from us or entering into an insurance related contract with us, will be requested in order to allow us to communicate with you in order to promote our services and send you offers that we think you might be interested in based on the information we hold about you.
-When consent is needed and obtained then in every direct marketing communication you will always be given the right to ‘opt out’ of receiving future direct marketing information via unsubscribe links in email or stop instructions in text messages or you may ‘opt-out’ by contacting us.
+In many occasions we will seek your prior consent, either when requesting an insurance quotation from us or when entering into an insurance-related contract with us, in order to allow us to communicate with you in order to promote our services and send you offers that we think you might be interested in based on the information we hold about you.
+When consent is required and obtained, then in every direct marketing communication you will always be given the right to ‘opt out’ of receiving future direct marketing information via unsubscribe links in emails or stop instructions in text messages, or you can choose to ‘opt-out’ by contacting us directly.

-Moreover, and only with your consent we may share your personal information with our group companies or our third party partners for their own marketing purposes.
-In case you do not wish any longer for your personal information to be shared within our group or our business partners, you may ‘opt-out’ by contacting us.
+Moreover, and only with your consent, we may share your personal information with our group companies or third-party partners for their own marketing purposes.
+In case you no longer wish for your personal information to be shared within our group or with our business partners, you may ‘opt-out’ by contacting us.

-Any unsubscribe, stop instructions and general ‘opt-outs’ will be handled within a reasonable time.
+Any requests to unsubscribe, stop instructions, or general ‘opt-outs’ will be handled within a reasonable time.

-It must be noted that even if you ‘opt-out’ of receiving direct marketing communications from us, we may still communicate with you with information that is ancillary related to the insurance service we are providing to you.
+It must be noted that even if you choose to ‘opt-out’ of receiving direct marketing communications from us, we may still communicate with you regarding information ancillary to the insurance service we are providing to you.

 AUTOMATED DECISION-MAKING